venidera/otsdb_client/README.md

 A simple Python client to OpenTSDB.
 The writing method (put) uses a simple socket and the reading a http request made trough the urllib3.

-The current implementation will not use a worker, fancy multithread control or stream for chunked results.
+The current implementation will not use a worker (like the good [potsdb](https://github.com/orionvm/potsdb) package]), fancy multithread control or stream for chunked results.
 It's a start point to a good (hope) OpenTSDB client.

-This package as made and tested only with Python 2.7.
+This package was made and tested only with Python 2.7.

 # ToDo: